I’m Done Entertaining My Friends In Relationships With My Dating Stories

 AdvertisementADVERTISEMENT

-Caroline Plumer, psychologist and founder of CPPC, says this could be driving much of the questioning single people face when it’s coming from couples.
-She explains: “If we don’t have conviction in what we have chosen for ourselves, or it isn’t going as planned, we may feel threatened by someone who is in a different situation.
-This can be highly destructive when we discredit other people’s choices in order to make ourselves feel better about our own.”

-When I’ve entered into “situationships”, some friends have struggled with the idea that I can be happy in these and not desire anything more — the expectation is that I should want a solid commitment, and that as a woman a “situationship” is likely leaving me disempowered in favour of the man involved.
-In actuality, to quote Cher, “I pick them because I like them”.
+When I’ve entered into “situationships,” some friends have struggled with the idea that I can be happy in these and not desire anything more — the expectation is that I should want a solid commitment, and that as a woman a situationship is likely leaving me disempowered in favor of the man involved.
+In actuality, to quote Cher, “I pick them because I like them.”

 Most people don’t have ill intent, but we should question why it’s become such an automatic talking point.
 Plumer adds: “These can be very sensitive topics for some people.
 Social media exacerbates this sense that we’re entitled to know the ins and outs of someone’s personal life.
 There is also the assumption from some that a single person must be lonely or feel they are somehow lacking something.”

-Hannah Thompson, 25, who works as a beauty journalist, has been single for three years.
+Hannah Thompson, 25, who works as a beauty journalist in London, has been single for three years.
 “I’d be lying if I said that I didn’t love hearing a dating story, but I don’t think I’ve been at a dinner party or gathering where the dating lives of me and my single friends haven’t been a topic of conversation,” she says.
 “I don’t mind talking about it with my close friends at all.
-It’s therapeutic to share dating stories with other people going through the trenches of the dating scene — at least I can get a good story out of a bad date.
+It’s therapeutic to share dating stories with other people going through the trenches of the London dating scene — at least I can get a good story out of a bad date."

 AdvertisementADVERTISEMENT